Sialography

 Sialography (also termed radiosialography) is the radiographic examination of the salivary glands.
 It usually involves the injection of a small amount of contrast medium into the salivary duct of a single gland, followed by routine X-ray projections.

 The resulting image is called a sialogram.

 Sialography has largely been replaced by sialoendoscopy and cross-sectional imaging, such as CT, MRI and ultrasonography.

 Uses

 This procedure is indicated when there is recurrent swelling and pain on the face but ultrasound has not revealed any problems.
 If Sjögren syndrome (also known as Sicca syndrome, an autoimmune disease that affects the lacrimal and salivary glands, causing reduced tears and saliva production) is suspected, this procedure is useful.
-Besides, when interventional proecudre is planned such as stone removal from salivary ducts or dilatation of the strictures in the salivary gland, this procedure is also indicated.
+Besides, when interventional procedure is planned such as stone removal from salivary ducts or dilatation of the strictures in the salivary gland, this procedure is also indicated.
 However, for those who are pregnant, with allergy to iodinated contrast, and ongoing infection or inflammation of the face, the procedure is contraindicated.